Pancreatic cancer in dogs is a serious issue, even more so than several other types of dog cancer due to the way it manifests itself.

 Just having a pet can be very daunting in itself, and that's without all the steps you'll need to take to make sure it never falls prey to any serious illnesses.
-There are a number of Dog Health Problems that dogs are vulnerable to, but most can be prevented or treated with proper knowledge of Dog First Aid and regular Visits Your Veterinarian.
+There are a number of dog health problems that dogs are vulnerable to, but most can be prevented or treated with proper knowledge of dog first aid and regular visits to your veterinarian.

-However, pancreatic cancer in dog breeds is still too poorly misunderstood for Dog Cancer Treatment to be fully reliable, and it's unfortunately one of the Dog Diseases that can be most dangerous to the animal's health.
+However, pancreatic cancer in dogs is still too poorly misunderstood for dog cancer treatment to be fully reliable, and it's unfortunately one of the dog diseases that can be most dangerous to the animal's health.

 All vertebrate organisms have a pancreas.
 It is a vital gland that carries out numerous important processes, such as the regulation of blood sugar and the digestion of food.
 Without a healthy, functional pancreas, these things can't be properly carried out, which results in pain and debilitation for the afflicted animal.